 The Office of Sponsored Programs serves the TCU Community by providing information, personal assistance, services, and programs to those who seek financial support for scholarly endeavors.
 Learn more about the Office of Sponsored Programs »

 The signature of each stakeholder located on the Proposal Routing Form indicates their responsibility and assurance of compliance considerations.
-All applications, contracts or proposals for external funds to support sponsored projects that will be awarded to TCU must be routed for institutional approval signatures.
+All applications, contracts or proposals for external funds to support sponsored projects awarded to TCU, must be routed for institutional review and approval.
 The Proposal Routing Form, with attachments, should be completed and received in Sponsored Programs with time allowed for adequate review and submission prior to the sponsor deadline.

 Proposal Development for Faculty

 The TCU Office of Sponsored Programs is pleased to announce three new programs designed to assist faculty at all levels as they develop and submit funding proposals to external sponsors.Read more